goenning/i18n-extension/README.md

 Tell us which resource files you want to use.

+    I18nConfig.SetResources(
+        typeof(MyResources),
+        typeof(OthersResources),
+    );

 ## Step 3

-Just call extension method `.i18n()` on your strings or enum.
-Their content will be translated according to the resource files.
+Call extension method `.i18n()` on your strings or enum.
+The content will be translated according to the resource files.
 See tests for examples on usage and strategy for failed lookups.

     "Click here".i18n();
     Gender.Male.i18n();